Troy-Griffin/find-fasteners/README.md

 # 5. Setup

-The general setup of the Jetson Nano developer kit is covered [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit)
+The general setup of the Jetson Nano developer kit is covered [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit). <br>
+You will also need to clone this repository to your home directory with the following commands: <br>
+`cd ~` <br>
+`git clone `

 ## 5.1.
 Jetpack